 Birdwatching in Medellín city area is very easy, funny and worthy; holding safe and easy birding access to some spots in the city itself and its surroundings, it has a pool of birding possibilities, many endemic and near endemic birds are possible to enjoy here without taking long drives; and also a strategic starting point for birdwatching around Colombia regions.

 The city has a variety of options for organizing your birding staying here according to your expectations; trusty and easygoing guides, excellent hotels and transportation, delicious food ; warming people and nice weather are here to make you feel better than home.

-Santa Fé de Antioquia: A beauty colonial town located in the inter Andean valley of Cauca river, here is the habitat of the recently describe Antioquia’s wren (E), we can also spot others endemic species as: Apical Flycatcher, grays piculet and dry tropical forest species, also nice aquatic birds at the wetland of La Bramadora.
+Santa Fé de Antioquia: A beauty colonial town located in the inter Andean valley of Cauca river, here is the habitat of the recently describe Antioquia’s wren (E), we can also spot others endemic species as: Apical Flycatcher, Grayish Piculet and many more species from dry tropical forest, plus nice aquatic birds at the wetland of La Bramadora.

 AND MORE !

-Birding in the tip of the Central Andes, where lowlands birds ranges into cloud forest !
+Birding in the tip of the Central Andes, where lowland birds ranges into cloud forest !

 Rio Blanco Nature Reserve

 Close-up Antpittas and hummingbirds encounter !